mrtunes/bgagolf/README.md

-# BGA Claude - Bogey Golf Association
+# Bogey Golf - BGA Scorecards

-A web application for golf enthusiasts that displays interactive scorecards with BGA (Bogey Golf Association) scoring, where par+1 is displayed for every hole.
+A web application for golf enthusiasts that displays interactive scorecards with BGA (Bogey Golf) scoring, where par+1 is displayed for every hole.
 The app features course data from around the world with automated scraping capabilities.

 ## Features